 Focusing on just one color can really make an invitation video pop.
 Choose one wedding color, and then use it to create a contemporary, eye-catching wedding invite.
 If you’re not sure what a monochromatic video might look like, check out the tutorial below.

 Many of the biggest wedding invitation trends translate beautifully into video.
 Take a look at a few of the types of invitations that are popular this year.
-Then read on to find out how you can transform the latest trends into a wedding invitation video.
+Then read on to find out how you can transform the latest trends into a wedding invitation video or combine it with your save-the-date video ideas.

 This wedding trend features blacks and grays, combined with dark floral accents.
 For video, look for media that has a dark background combined with deep reds and greens.
 This style would work well for photos taken indoors or at night.
 You could also use video filters to add a mysterious, shadowy look to your photos and video clips.